JSONScript/jsonscript/README.md

 Instruction can be executed synchronously or asynchronously, as determined by processor.
 The implementation of asynchronous execution is determined by the implementation of the interpreter and the features available in the host language - it can use callbacks, promises, generators, co-routines, etc. to determine instruction completion.

-`$exec` is the string with the name of the instruction processor that was previously registered with JSONScript interpreter.
+`$exec` is the string (or script that has the string result) with the name of the instruction processor that was previously registered with JSONScript interpreter.
 Depending on the implementation of the interpreter, an instruction processor can be an object or function.

-`$method` is the string with the name of method that the instruction processor supports.
+`$method` is the string (or script that has the string result) with the name of method that the instruction processor supports.
 Methods should NOT be previously registered with interpreter, if the method is not supported, the processor should throw an exception METHOD_NOT_IMPLEMENTED.

 `$args` can be a scalar, object or array with arguments.
 Arguments can be references to the results of previous instructions, as shown below, and any valid JSONScript.
 If some of the argument is a JSONScript, the result of it's execution will be passed.